TronFortyTwo/Tux-in-Space/type.typ

 DESCRIPTION: A chtonian planet is a planet generated from the hydrodinamic escape of a Gas Giant atmosphere.
 The remaining metal and rocky core form this planet
 PARENT: Planet

+NAME: Chose a type
+DESCRIPTION: for your new object
+PARENT: Whitout parent

 NAME: Comet
 PARENT: Small body